-For HTTP content filtering, the following conditions must be met:
+For content filtering, the following conditions must be met:

-- Traffic must be controlled by the HTTP protocol inspector.
-The HTTP protocol inspector is activated automatically unless its use is denied by traffic rules. - 2.
+- 1. Traffic must be controlled by the HTTP / FTP / POP3 protocol inspector. - The HTTP, FTP and POP3 protocol inspectors are activated automatically unless their use is denied by traffic rules. - 2.
 Kerio Control performs URL based filtering for encrypted traffic (HTTPS protocol).
-Learn more in the special article HTTPS filtering specifics.
+Learn more in a special article HTTPS filtering specifics. - 3.
+Secured FTP traffic (FTPS, SFTP) cannot be filtered. - 4.
+Content rules are also applied when the Kerio Control's proxy server is used.
+However, FTP protocol cannot be filtered if the parent proxy server is used.
+In such case, content rules are not applied.